Clinical Dating Guide

 Asynchronous vs. Synchronous Communicators

-Asynchronous communicators view texting like email.
-They check their phone, read the message, put the phone away to finish a task, and reply hours later with a thoughtful, longer paragraph.
-To a synchronous communicator, this 12-hour delay feels like rejection, abandonment, or "playing games."
-To the asynchronous communicator, the expectation of an instant reply feels demanding, suffocating, and highly invasive to their daily focus.
+To a synchronous communicator, a 12-hour delay feels like rejection, abandonment, or "playing games."
+Conversely, to the asynchronous communicator, the expectation of an instant reply feels demanding, suffocating, and highly invasive to their professional or personal focus.

 The Attachment Theory Connection

-If you find yourself paralyzed with anxiety over a match's slow replies, you must address the pacing mismatch head-on before resentment calcifies.
-However, you cannot demand that someone change their entire relationship with their phone to soothe your anxiety.
+If you find yourself paralyzed with anxiety over a match's slow replies, you must address the pacing mismatch head-on.
+However, a sustainable relationship cannot be built on demands.
+You cannot mandate that someone overhaul their relationship with technology to soothe your temporary discomfort.

 Tired of the Toxic Cycle?